sbcshop/HackyPi-Software/README.md

 2. Now you are ready to try out your own codes.
 Even you can try some of below Example codes provided, for that just copy all the files (library files) from [```lib```](https://github.com/sbcshop/HackyPi-Software/tree/main/lib) folder of this repository and paste inside the HackyPi ```lib``` folder

 ## Examples Codes
-This example folder in repository which includes ready to use and experimental code with HackyPi
+This example folder in repository includes ready to use and experimental code with HackyPi
   * [Windows](https://github.com/sbcshop/HackyPi-Software/tree/main/examples/mac) - This directory includes examples of HackyPi for Windows OS, for example
     - Example 1: [To Access Camera](https://github.com/sbcshop/HackyPi-Software/blob/main/examples/windows/HackyPi_AccessCamera.py)
     - Example 2: [Make Cool Fake Hacking with Friends laptop](https://github.com/sbcshop/HackyPi-Software/blob/main/examples/windows/HackyPi_CoolFake_Hacking.py)